antazoey/xamarin-docs/docs/mac/platform/storyboards/index.md

 ## Working with Storyboards

 This section covers the in-depth details of [Working with Storyboards](~/mac/platform/storyboards/indepth.md) in a Xamarin.Mac app.
 We take an in-depth look at Scenes and how they are composed of View Controllers and View.
 Then, we'll take a look at how Scenes are tied together with Segues.
 Finally, we'll take a look at working with custom Segue types.

-<a name="Complex-Storyboard-Example"></a>

-## Complex Storyboard Example

-For an example of a complex example of working with Storyboards in a Xamarin.Mac app, please see the [SourceWriter Sample App](/samples/xamarin/mac-samples/sourcewriter).
-SourceWriter is a simple source code editor that provides support for code completion and simple syntax highlighting.

-The SourceWriter code has been fully commented and, where available, links have be provided from key technologies or methods to relevant information in the Xamarin.Mac Guides Documentation.

 <a name="Summary"></a>